Naren07-commits/Mark-14/README.md

 ------------------
 # How to use:

-Enter stocks price you bought
+-Enter stocks price you bought
-Enter the quantity of stocks you bought
+-Enter the quantity of stocks you bought
-Enter the current price of your stocks
+-Enter the current price of your stocks
-Click on the Calculate button
+-Click on the Calculate button
 Output will be shown below the button after its calculated.
 ------------------
 # Programming Language: